-Canadian Prime Minister Justin Trudeau's Liberal Party Wins Re-Election
+Canadian Prime Minister Justin Trudeau's Liberal Party Falls Short of Majority, but Will Remain in Power

 Trudeau’s legacy includes embracing immigration at a time when the U.S. and other countries closed their doors.
 He also legalized cannabis nationwide and brought in a carbon tax to fight climate change.
 And he preserved free trade deal with the U.S. and Mexico amid threats by former U.S. President Donald Trump to scrap the agreement.

 Former U.S. President Barack Obama and ex-Democratic Party nominee Hillary Clinton tweeted support for Trudeau.
 There wasn’t a Trump endorsement of O’Toole.
 Conservative campaign co-chair Walied Soliman said there is no alignment whatsoever between O’Toole and Trumpism.
+Soliman said earlier in the day holding Trudeau to a minority government would be a win for O’Toole.

 Associated Press writer Jim Morris in Vancouver, British Columbia, contributed to this report.